 With UOB ‘promotions’, usually it is.
 For their most recent miles sign-up bonus for the PRVI Miles card, which ended in July last year, the 10,000 welcome miles were conditional on being among the first 2,000 new cardholders to spend at least $6,000 in the first three months from card approval date, split into two groups of 1,000 customers in two qualifying periods for ultimate complexity.

 If you participated, you might still not get the bonus miles.

 What about existing or former UOB customers?

-If you are an existing UOB PRVI Miles credit card holder, or had a UOB PRVI Miles credit card account that was terminated in the last 6 months, you won’t be eligible for the current sign-up bonus running until 31st July 2018.
+If you are an existing UOB principal credit card holder, or had a UOB credit card account that was terminated in the 6 months prior to 1st January 2019, you won’t be eligible for the current sign-up bonus running until 23rd January 2019.